Hiccup246/npm-expansions/README.md

     2. Implement copy all expansions to clipboard and view all expansions functionality
     1. Implement OG and Twitter SEO tags
 2. ### Infrastructure
-    1. Get project deployment working locally with docker and nginx reverse proxy
-    2. Work on SSL certificates
-    3. Before server starts minify/uglify all javascript code (https://crates.io/crates/minifier)
+    1. Before server starts minify/uglify all javascript code (https://crates.io/crates/minifier)
+    2. Update cargo to have dev and prod configs
+    3. Update nginx to have dev and prod configs
+    4. Fix git hooks and vscode config to correctly read Cargo.toml
+    5. Make all names for "npm-expansions-server" and "nginx-reverse-proxy" consistent
+        - Cargo project name
+        - Directory names
+        - Fly.io app names
 2. ### Tests
     1. Add function specific functionality tests for controller functions i.e. checking stream response
     2. Add integration tests for server